-As expressed in the introduction, the mass of the payload target is around few kilos, satellites in that range are often called CubeSats.
+As said in the introduction, the mass of the payload target is around few kilos, satellites in that range are often called CubeSats.
 Cubesat is a small satellite made by multiple units of 10cmx10cmx10xcm each as dimensions.
 Regarding the mass, each unit has a mean mass of 1.33 kg, however not every satellite has the exact same structure, so a variation is made between 1 and 1.5 kg for each unit.
-The nominal mass for each unit has been selected as the higher limit (1.5 Kg), to account for lighter CubeSats, the launcher can be deployed at lower velocity or lower altitude.
-This fact stresses again the importance of the flexibility that an air launched rocket can exploit.
-The mass distribution for each CubeSat is shown in figure 1.6.